chrisballinger/prosody-modules/mod_candy/README.markdown

 www\_files directory, this directory needs to be in the same place as the module.

+mod\_candy will automatically configure Candy for username and password or anonymous login depending on the `authentication` option on the current VirtualHost.

 You then need to download Candy and unpack it into the www\_files directory, for example with curl: